MI bus

 Address bit field 3 bits of Bi-Phase encoded data

-The Pull Field shown above right delivers the following:
+The Pull Field shown below right delivers the following:

 Slave Pull Field